SirPepe/ornament/Readme.md

 primarily with IDL attributes, while HTML authors or server-side rendering software will work with content attributes.

-Keeping content and IDL attributes in sync can entail any of the following
+Keeping content and IDL attributes in sync can entail any or all of the following tasks:
-tasks:

 - Updating the content attribute when the IDL attribute gets changed (eg. update the HTML attribute `id` when running `element.id = "foo"` in JS)
 - Updating the IDL attribute when the content attribute gets changed (eg. `element.id` should return `"bar"` after `element.setAttribute("id", "bar")`)